jilliangmeehan/summer-farah/_includes/work.md

 [three poems](https://therumpus.net/2021/07/we-are-more-three-poems-by-summer-farah/) - The Rumpus

-["THE MOON IS PRO-PALESTINE"](https://voicemailpoems.org/2021/02/02/the-moon-is-pro-palestine/) - voicemail poems winter 2021 issue
+[THE MOON IS PRO-PALESTINE](https://voicemailpoems.org/2021/02/02/the-moon-is-pro-palestine/) - voicemail poems winter 2021 issue

 ["it will be pink"](https://lithub.com/poets-respond-to-the-anniversary-of-nakba/) – LitHub, I FORGOT, LIKE YOU, TO DIE: 12 PALESTINIAN WRITERS RESPOND TO THE ONGOING NAKBA